 SOFTWARE TO BE USED

-For the course, we will mainly use R, which is the industry standard for statistical learning and provides functions for most of the methods.
-We will complement R processing capabilities with Tableau visual reporting capabilities.
-Tableau is a popular and friendly BI and reporting tool widely used in the industry.
+For the course, we will mainly use Knime and Python, which are the industry standard for statistical learning and provides functions for most of the methods.
 Other software will be addressed in the course to give the participant a holistic view of statistical learning.

 LABS and DATASETS